svaarala/duktape/doc/low-memory.rst

 * Compressed pointers

-Ecmascript function footprint
+ECMAScript function footprint
 -----------------------------

 * Motivation

-  - Small lexically nested callbacks are often used in Ecmascript code, so it's important to keep their size small
+  - Small lexically nested callbacks are often used in ECMAScript code, so it's important to keep their size small

 * Reduce property count: